Lancashire – The Red Rose county in the North West of England

 Lancashire emerged as a major commercial and industrial region during the Industrial Revolution.
 Liverpool and Manchester grew into its largest cities, dominating global trade and the birth of modern industrial capitalism.
 The county contained several mill towns and the collieries of the Lancashire Coalfield.
 By the 1830s, approximately 85% of all cotton manufactured worldwide was processed in Lancashire.

 A county that is full of lush green lands but also plenty of buzzing commercial towns. famously the Queen commented when she retires she would like to move to the glorious green lands of Lancashire.
 More specifically, the Ribble Valley.

 Accrington, Blackburn, Bolton, Burnley, Bury, Chorley, Colne, Darwen, Manchester, Nelson, Oldham, Preston, Rochdale and Wigan were major cotton mill towns during this time.
-Blackpool was a center for tourism and Pendle Hill is one of its more well known landmarks, a tourist hot spot for all those in the know.
+Blackpool was a centre for tourism and Pendle Hill is one of its more well-known landmarks, a tourist hot spot for all those in the know.

 The Lancashire Rose

 Today the symbol is also worn by the County Cricket team which has attracted an array of international cricket stars.
 This is despite the cricket ground being located in Manchester.

 Why does Lancashire have a Red Rose?

 The Lancashire flag is the flag of the historic county of Lancashire.
 The Red Rose of Lancaster is a symbol for the House of Lancaster, immortalised in the verse “In the battle for England’s head/York was white, Lancaster red.